-- Egg wash (an egg yolk mixed in with 3-4 tablespoons of room water)
+- Egg wash (an egg yolk mixed in with 3-4 tablespoons of room temperature water)

 Day #1 – The Boeuf Bourguignon Marinade

-In a large pot, pour the 2 bottles of wine and add the carrots cut into large pieces, the medium size onions roughly cut, the bay leafs, the peeled garlic cloves and the bouquet garni.
+In a large pot, pour the 2 bottles of wine and add the carrots cut into large pieces, the medium size onions roughly cut, the bay leaves, the peeled garlic cloves, and the bouquet garni.
 Bring everything to a boil for about 10 minutes.
 Let it cool down to room temperature and put it in the fridge for 1 or 2 hours until cold.